-The Northern Region Rugby Council is made up of the nine Provincial Rugby Unions (PU) situated between Cape Reinga and Lake Taupo, over to Mount Taranaki and across to Whakatane, namely Northland, North Harbour, Auckland, Counties Manukau, Waikato, Thames Valley, Bay of Plenty, King Country and Taranaki.
+The Northern Region Rugby Council is made up of the ten Provincial Rugby Unions (PU) situated between Cape Reinga and Lake Taupo, from Mount Taranaki and over to the East Coast, namely Northland, North Harbour, Auckland, Counties Manukau, Waikato, Thames Valley, Bay of Plenty, Ngati Porou East Coast, King Country and Taranaki.

 The purpose of the Northern Region Rugby Council is to administer and foster amateur representative rugby union in the Northern Region with meaningful and well-administered competitions that develop aspiring youth and senior players from the age of 15 (Under 16 grades).